saikotek/docs/pages/public_cloud/public_cloud_databases/databases_17_metrics_via_prometheus/guide.en-gb.md

 ---
 title: Public Cloud Databases - How to fetch service metrics with Prometheus
-excerpt: Find out how to setup a prometheus exporter for your Public Cloud databases service
+excerpt: Find out how to setup a Prometheus exporter for your Public Cloud databases service
 updated: 2024-12-04
 ---